Major Arcana

 📅 November/December 2023

-Meeting Briar turned out to be much more of an Experience than Kohao had anticipated.
+Meeting Briar turned out to be much more of an Experience than Kato had anticipated.
 Willow had told him her roommate/business partner wanted to meet him, and he’d agreed without question, because of course; she’d met his friends, it only made sense he meet hers.
 But he wasn’t really expecting to be sat down in a dark, plant-filled foyer and divinated at.

 After ‘cleansing’ him with a clear quartz crystal—with a rather terse “for negative energies” in explanation as she touched it to the top of his head, then to each shoulder and both sides of each of his hands—Briar thunked a tarot deck in front of him, and he tried his best to look like he was taking it all very seriously—because Willow, who stood nearby, looked more apprehensive than amused.